ChandMJ/S_MartApp/README.md

 -And of course, expand our app by adding other college communities to S Mart.

 We would love to see students use S Mart to make their lives easier, and make a buck while helping others save a buck!

+To run the app:
+        The apk of the app is attached.